Ford Taurus (sixth generation): Chassis

 The sixth-generation Ford Taurus used the Volvo-derived Ford D3 platform architecture, sharing the 112.9-inch wheelbase of the Lincoln MKS and the Five Hundred.
 As with its predecessor, the Ford Taurus featured a front-wheel drive powertrain with optional all-wheel drive (standard on the SHO).

 As with all other D3 sedans, the Ford Taurus used four-wheel independent suspension, featuring MacPherson struts and rearward-facing lower L-arms with a stabilizer bar in the front and a multilink coilover shock setup with stamped steel lower control arms and cast upper control arms in the rear — and four-wheel antilock disc brakes.
 On all models, AdvanceTrac combines traction control and stability control, with Torque Vectoring Control and Curve Control optional on all-wheel drive models.

 Safety innovations included BLIS, Adaptive cruise control, Forward Collision Warning with Brake Support, and Lane keeping assist.
 As with its predecessor, the Ford Taurus was equipped with dual front airbags, side airbags, and curtain airbags.

 Although previewed by the V8-powered Ford Interceptor and is a full-size sedan like the Ford Crown Victoria, the sixth-generation Ford Taurus was not available with a V8 engine.
-At its 2010 launch, the standard engine was the 263 hp 3.5L V6 retained from the previous Taurus, which was upgraded to 288 hp in 2013.
+At its 2010 launch, the standard engine was the 263 hp, 3.5-liter V6 retained from the previous Taurus, which was upgraded to 288 hp in 2013.
 The Taurus SHO was powered by a 365 hp twin-turbocharged version of this engine (EcoBoost V6) shared with the Lincoln MKS and MKT.
 In 2013, a 3.7L 305 hp non-turbocharged V6 became the available for the Police Interceptor Sedan and was unavailable on the standard Taurus.
-In 2014, a 2.0L turbocharged 240 hp 4-cylinder (EcoBoost 2.0) became optional on the SEL and Limited models, becoming the first 4-cylinder Taurus since 1991 (also the smallest engine ever fitted in a Taurus).
-The 2.0L EcoBoost engine was dropped after the 2017 model year.
-All versions of the Taurus use variations of the Ford 6-speed 6F automatic transmission.
+In 2014, a 2.0-liter, turbocharged 240 hp four-cylinder (EcoBoost 2.0) became optional on the SEL and Limited models, becoming the first four-cylinder Taurus since 1991 (also the smallest engine ever fitted in a Taurus).
+The 2.0 EcoBoost engine was dropped after the 2017 model year.
+All versions of the Taurus use variations of the Ford six-speed 6F automatic transmission.